-The 2023 financial year has been another outstanding year for the Group and follows the exceptional results achieved in the previous three financial years.
-The performance of the Group was very strong throughout the year, with the Group's unique consumer electronics and home appliance offering resonating with its customers and strong execution by management growing its market share in a challenging economic environment.
+The 2024 financial year has been another strong year for the Group and follows the exceptional results achieved in the previous four financial years.
+The Group continued to outperform expectations throughout the year, with the Group's unique consumer electronics and home appliance offering resonating with its customers and strong execution by management continuing to grow its market share in a challenging economic environment.

-This strong performance has been reflected in the Group's financial results, with management having delivered record revenue (up 4.3%) and EPS (up 0.1%), cycling record results in FY2022.
-Over the four years from FY2019 to FY2023, management have delivered four-year absolute revenue growth of 35.7% and compound annual revenue growth of 7.9%, and four-year absolute EPS growth of 120.7% and compound annual EPS growth of 21.9%.
+This strong performance has been reflected in the Group's financial results.
+In an uncertain economic environment, in FY2024 management delivered EBIT of \$647.2 million, NPAT of \$438.8 million and EPS of 401.4 cents per share, all of which significantly outperformed annual analyst consensus expectations at the start of the financial year.
+Over the five years from FY2019 to FY2024, management have delivered five-year absolute revenue growth of 35.2% and compound annual revenue growth of 6.2%, and five-year absolute EPS growth of 84.6% and compound annual EPS growth of 13.0%.